-Yellowstone National Park is a true natural wonderland.
+Yellowstone National Park is a true natural wonderland, undoubtedly one of the best places to visit in the USA.
 The world’s oldest national park sits on top of a giant supervolcano.
-There is over 60 % of all word’s geysers and about 10,000 other geothermal features.
+There is over 60 % of all world’s geysers and about 10,000 other geothermal features.
 There are simply so many beautiful things to see in Yellowstone National Park that you should rather plan a longer visit.
-With an area of 3,472 square miles (8980 km²) of wilderness, it is home to bison herds, bears, wolfs, coyotes, and elks.
+With an area of 3,472 square miles (8980 km²) of wilderness, it is home to bison herds, bears, wolves, coyotes, and elks.
 You will be amazed to see all these colorful hot springs, erupting geysers, bubbling mudpots, and steam coming out of the earth.
-Nothing can beat what you will see in Yellowstone.
+You should definitely put Yellowstone National Park on your USA bucket list.
+Nothing can beat what you will see there.

 TOP 10 Things to see in Yellowstone National Park

-The following places are the absolute highlights of Yellowstone National Park, which you shouldn’t miss even if you plan just a short visit.
+The following places are the absolute highlights of Yellowstone National Park and shouldn’t be left out from your Yellowstone itinerary, even if you plan just a short visit.

 1) Grand Prismatic Spring